GoogleChrome/developer.chrome.com/site/en/docs/webstore/rating/index.md

 As the developer, you are ultimately responsible for rating your application appropriately.
 Use the following rules as guidance in determining whether your app should be rated "Mature."
-When determining your app’s rating, consider all the content in your app, including user generated content and ads, and content that your app links to.
+When determining your app's rating, consider all the content in your app, including user generated content and ads, and content that your app links to.
 Note that regardless of the rating you give your app, all applications must still adhere to the terms of the Chrome Web Store Program Policy and the Chrome Web Store Developer Agreement.